-It is very difficult to predict exactly how often the refrigerator will be running, but it is possible to get a rough estimate.
-In this example we will calculate the approximate energy usage of a Norcold portable refrigerator.
-Norcold has very readable tech specs listed on their website.
-Efficiency is going to be different for the summer and winter, so we are going to calculate both to compare.
+It is difficult to predict exactly how often the refrigerator will be running, but it is possible to get a rough estimate.
+In this example we calculate the approximate energy usage of a Norcold portable refrigerator.
+Norcold has tech specs listed on their website.
+Efficiency is going to be different for the summer and winter, so we calculate both to compare.
 Based off the tech specs we can see that the refrigerator is drawing 4.8amps of power.

-During the summer, we are going to estimate that the compressor is clicked on for 15 minutes of every hour.
+During the summer, we estimated that the compressor is clicked on for 15 minutes of every hour.
 This means the fridge will be drawing power 8 out of the 24 hours per day.